bitwarden/help/_articles/directory-connector/directory-sync.md

 ## What is Directory Connector?

-The Bitwarden **Directory Connector** application syncs users and groups to a Bitwarden Organization from a selection of directory services.
-Directory Connector will automatically provision and de-provision users, groups, and group associations from the source directory.
+The Bitwarden Directory Connector application syncs users and groups to a Bitwarden Organization from a selection of directory services.
+Directory Connector **will automatically provision and de-provision users, groups, and group associations** from the source directory.

+Directory Connector will issue invitations to synced users, however it will not automatically construct Bitwarden credentials based on any credentials stored in the source directory.
+Invited users will be required to follow the normal Organization onboarding procedure (see [Add or Remove Users](https://bitwarden.com/help/article/managing-users/#invited-users)) and log in with the created Bitwarden Master Password.

 {% callout info %}
 Directory Connector functionality is available to **Teams** and **Enterprise** organizations.
 To use Directory Connector, you must be an Organization Admin or Owner (for more information, see [User Types and Access Control]({% link _articles/organizations/user-types-access-control.md %})).